How much will be paid

 Where to use this item

-Available for Higher Tier.
+Available for Higher Tier and Woodland Creation Grant.

 How this item will benefit the environment

 It will make woodlands more accessible by road, allowing timber and other forest products to be moved more easily.
 This will improve the management of the woodland.
+Applications for Woodland Creation Grant can include this item to support the establishment of new woodland through the movement of planting stock (forestry products) and their maintenance, where the woodland creation plan in your application identifies that poor access currently prevents this.

 An existing FC approved woodland management plan must identify that poor vehicle access to the woodland is preventing the movement of timber and other forest products.